snabbdom-jsx/snabbdom-jsx/README.md

 Features:

-- Transform Babel JSX templates to Snabbdom virtual nodes
+- Transforms Babel JSX templates into Snabbdom virtual nodes
 - Straightforward mapping from JSX attributes to Snabbdom data attributes using namespaces
-- JSX Components are simples functions `(attributes, children) => vnode`.
+- JSX Components are simple functions `(attributes, children) => vnode`.
 No more messy classes.

 Usage
 ======